i5k/i5k.github.io/_pages/main.md

 permalink: /
 ---

-The i5k initiative is a transformative project that aims to organize the sequencing and analysis of the genomes of 5,000 arthropod species.
+The 5,000 arthropod genomes initiative (i5k) is a transformative project that aims to organize the sequencing and analysis of 5,000 arthropod species.
 Our initiative is broad and inclusive.

 <!---
 Read our latest [news and updates](news/_posts).